Personal development

 Thoroughly entertaining by using fun and interesting examples.

-These Books may be available at other libraries, through your library’s inter-library loan arrangement or buy used online through Amazon.com.
+These Books may be available at libraries, as well as through Amazon.

 Not sure where to find your local library?
-Check out Libcat: A Guide to Library Resources on the Internet.
+Check out this directory.